What is Form 8300

 24-Hour Period – Be Cautious

 While the general rule is that a series of transactions with related transactions that take place within 24 hours, there is a caveat.
-That Caveat is that the person receives multiple payments outside of that 24 hour period but the recipient knows that each transaction is related (a series of transactions) then that payment must be reported as well.
+The caveat is that when a person receives multiple payments outside of that 24 hour period but the recipient knows that each transaction is related (a series of transactions) then that payment must be reported as well.

 Example: David runs his own business.
 He receives to cash payments involving the same transaction over one week.
 The Total value exceeds $10,000.
 David knows that the money relates to the same transaction — David must report form 8300; it does not matter that the transactions are outside the 24-hour period.